 The Bank produces consolidated and separate financial statements for accounting purposes under International Financial Reporting Standards (IFRS) but produces regulatory returns for submission to the CBN relating to capital adequacy, financial statements and other information as required by the CBN from time to time at the parent level.
 The disclosures in this document are therefore reported at the individual, parent entity level and not at a consolidated level.
 Investments in subsidiaries are deducted from regulatory capital for capital adequacy purposes.
 These disclosures are updated semi-annually after the conclusion of the half and full-year audits of the Bank and will be assessed for more frequent disclosures should market and business conditions so warrant.
 All representations in this report are considered material in line with the disclosure policy in section 2.4 of the CBN Guidance Notes on Pillar III Market Discipline.
-Consequently, the Bank has not included disclosures on confidential and proprietary information.

-1.6 Summary of key metrics as at December 31, 2016
+1.6 Summary of key metrics as at June 30, 2017

-Figure 1 below illustrates GTBank's key capital metrics.
-The Bank's capital resources is composed mainly of tier 1 capital and the Bank continues to maintain its capital ratio above the regulatory minimum of 15% for banks with international banking license.
+Figure 1 below illustrates the Bank's key capital metrics.
+The Bank's capital resources is composed mainly of tier 1 capital and the Bank continues to maintain its capital ratio above the regulatory minimum of 16% for domestic systemically important banks.